markjnkim/es_mod/01-html/content/step-2-header-footer.md

 - **HTML Entities (`&copy;`)**: If we haven't noticed yet, every HTML tag includes with a greater than `>` and less than `<` symbol, so what happens if we need to actually use one of those symbols in our content and not as HTML syntax?
 How does the browser tell the difference?
 The short answer is it can't, so HTML's solution is to have special character codes known as `HTML Entities`.
 These are special codes that start with an ampersand `&` and can be used to create symbols (i.e. `&gt;` creates a `>`).
 For more information and a more extensive list, [go here](https://developer.mozilla.org/en-US/docs/Glossary/Entity).

 One more thing to mention is the use of a `#` as the value of the `href`.
 Considering what we saw earlier with the `href="#what-we-do` syntax, and how it is used to navigate towards another section of the same page with an `id` attribute looking like `id="what-we-do"`, what happens when there is no name after the `#`?
 This is used when we don't exactly know where we want our link to go yet.
-Yes, the text says `Privacy Policy` but we currently don't have that page.
+Yes, the text says `Privacy Policy` but we currently don't have that page created.
 So for now we'll use the `#` as a placeholder and we'll circle back to it later when we create that second page.

 So now our `footer` has all the right bones to start designing!